rambleraptor/api-linter/docs/rules/0131/request-path-required.md

 ---
 rule:
   aep: 131
-  name: [core, '0131', request-name-required]
+  name: [core, '0131', request-path-required]
-  summary: Get RPCs must have a `name` field in the request.
+  summary: Get RPCs must have a `path` field in the request.
-permalink: /131/request-name-required
+permalink: /131/request-path-required
 redirect_from:
-  - /0131/request-name-required
+  - /0131/request-path-required
 ---

 # Get methods: Name field

-This rule enforces that all `Get` standard methods have a `string name` field in the request message, as mandated in [AEP-131][].
+This rule enforces that all `Get` standard methods have a `string path` field in the request message, as mandated in [AEP-131][].

 ## Details

-This rule looks at any message matching `Get*Request` and complains if the `name` field is missing.
+This rule looks at any message matching `Get*Request` and complains if the `path` field is missing.

 ## Examples